awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 **Support for downloading playbooks from Amazon S3**

 You can also store and download Ansible playbooks in Amazon S3 as either a single \.zip file or a directory structure\.
-To download content from Amazon S3, you must specify the path to the file\.
+To download content from Amazon S3, specify the path to the file\.
 Here are two examples\.

 **Example 1: Download a specific playbook file**